anonymous-siesta/AnyAnomaly/README.md

 # AnyAnomaly: Zero-Shot Customizable Video Anomaly Detection with LVLM
-This paper has been submitted to ICCV '25.
+This paper has been submitted to ICCV'25.

 ## Description
 Video Anomaly Detection (VAD) is a critical task in video analysis and surveillance within computer vision.
 However, existing VAD models rely on learned normal patterns, making them difficult to apply across diverse environments.
 As a result, users must retrain models or develop separate AI models for new environments, which requires expertise in machine learning, high-performance hardware, and extensive data collection, limiting the practical usability of VAD. **To address these challenges, this study proposes Customizable Video Anomaly Detection (C-VAD) and the AnyAnomaly model.
 C-VAD considers user-defined text as an abnormal event and detects frames containing the specified event in a video.** We implement C-VAD effectively using a Context-aware VQA approach without fine-tuning a Large Vision Language Model (LVLM).
 To validate the effectiveness of the proposed model, we constructed a C-VAD dataset and demonstrated the superiority of AnyAnomaly.
 Furthermore, despite adopting a zero-shot approach, our method achieves competitive performance on VAD benchmarks.
 The code for this study will be released after publication.<br/><br/>